princeOprince/js-starter-kit-api/README.md

-# js-dev-env-demo-api
+# js-starter-kit-api
-API for JS Dev Env Demo in Pluralsight course
+API for JS Devevelopment Environment Demo in Pluralsight course